victoriaalogna/dresstimator/README.md

-# insight
+# Dresstimator

-Repository for Insight Data Science Project
+## Dresstimator - A price recommender for second hand wedding dresses